Mapvision to launch a new multi-camera inspection application on December 15th. Join our launch webinar.

 Building a complete memory of your entire production

 The system associates each part produced with its entire visual and dimensional inspection data for future reference.
 It creates a complete visual and quantitative memory of the production for advanced part tracking and retroactive analytics.

 Based on these three core capabilities, the system provides extended solutions in improving manufacturing quality and process stability.
 You can in fact read more about unique system capabilities and benefits here.

 Q3: What is the underlying technology for the system?

-Mapvision Quality Gate utilizes machine vision, photogrammetry, and 3D CAD together.
+Mapvision Q utilizes machine vision, photogrammetry, and 3D CAD together through its unique, fixed multi-camera setup.
 Machine vision enables recognizing the features on the collected images whereas photogrammetry provides the algorithms that conduct the measurements.
 3D CAD provides the feedback to aid the inspection and is also used to create visual representations of manufacturing errors on part schematics.

 Q4: How long is the inspection cycle and how many features can I inspect?

 Our average inspection cycle is below 30 seconds.
 The cycle length depends on the complexity of the part.
 It can even go as low as to 2 seconds for low complexity situations.
 To give a real-world example for the number of features, the system inspects 560 measurement points within 45 seconds in a customer case.
 Theoretically, there is no upper limit as long as the features are not hidden (i.e. can be observed by a set of cameras).